A complete Xingqiu guide

 C2: Rainbow Upon the Azure Sky

 Extends the duration of Raincutter by 3s and decreases the Hydro RES of enemies hit by sword rain attacks by 15% for 4s.
-Now we start talking meaningful constellations.
-C2 allows for 3 more rainsword waves to be cast through the duration of his ult, and allows the ult itself to deal more damage.
-Assuming the generic enemy has 10% hydro res, this is an added ~30% increase on your burst damage.
+C2 allows for up to 3 more Rain Sword waves to be cast through the duration of his Burst, and allows the Burst itself to deal more damage.
+Assuming the generic enemy has 10% hydro res, this is an added ~30% increase to your Burst damage.
 This also can help other Hydro users res shred (i.e. Tartaglia).
 C2 is Xingqiu’s second-best constellation.

 C3: Weaver of Verses

-Increases the talent level of Raincutter by 3, which is a 16%-18% increase in burst damage.
-It should not be overlooked for it provides a large increase in damage from your ult.
+Increases the Talent Level of Raincutter by 3, which is a 16%-18% increase in Burst damage.
+This provides a large increase in damage from your Burst.
 A great constellation to have.
 C3 is Xingqiu’s third-best constellation.

 Throughout the duration of Raincutter, the DMG dealt by Fatal Rainscreen is increased by a multiplicative 50%.
-This constellation greatly encourages you to use Xingqiu’s skill during his ult due to the massively increased skill DMG.
-It also allows you to be a YouTuber and one-shot things with his skill (though it requires heavy investment).
-In all honesty, C4 is just a stronger version of C5.
+This constellation greatly encourages you to use Xingqiu’s Skill during his Burst due to the massively increased Skill DMG.
+It also allows you to be a YouTuber and one-shot things with his Skill (though it requires heavy investment).
+In all honesty, C4 is just situationally a stronger version of C5.
 Paired with a Sacrificial Sword, you can deal large amounts of damage with a Sacrificial Sword double E cast.
 C4 is Xingqiu’s 4th best constellation.

 C5: Embrace of Rain

 Increases the level of Fatal Rainscreen by 3.
-A good constellation to own, it increases skill dmg by an additional 110% of attack.
-Although a good constellation, it is generally not as good as C2 or C3, and lacks slightly in comparison to C4.
+A good constellation to own, it increases Skill DMG by an additional 110% MV (motion value).
+Although a good constellation, it is generally not as good as C2 or C3, and is slightly lacking in comparison to C4.
 C5 is Xingqiu’s fifth-best constellation.